 Who we are

 The Luecht Historical Collection began twenty-seven years ago, originating from Mike Luecht’s interest in acquiring items relevant to the history of the United States and beyond.
-Over time, a clear theme emerged.

 An opportunity emerged.
 With TLHC as a platform, we expanded gatherings designed to encourage learning and the exchange of ideas, allowing people to engage with and draw inspiration from the collection.
-These efforts have proven successful—and notably, in a nonpartisan manner.
+These efforts have proven successful, and notably, in a nonpartisan manner.
 Just as importantly, they have been enjoyable, bringing together individuals from all walks of life, exactly as we envisioned.

 We have also developed and led leadership programming, which is a central focus of TLHC, particularly for young people.